 It is important to know details about these Sections, but what is more important is keeping track of due dates and making payments on time.
 For reducing your tax liability, there are always life insurance and other instruments that also add value to your savings.

-The iSelect+ Term Plan by Canara HSBC Oriental Bank of Commerce is one life insurance plan that is tailor made with features such as whole Life Cover, return of Premium, multiple payout options, increase coverage options, and tax benefits.
+The iSelect Star Term Plan by Canara HSBC Oriental Bank of Commerce is one life insurance plan that is tailor made with features such as whole Life Cover, return of Premium, multiple payout options, increase coverage options, and tax benefits.
 You can also buy cover for your spouse under the same plan.
-Plus, you will have the flexibility to choose from various coverage, premium payment, and benefit payout options.
+Plus, you will have the flexibility to choose from among various coverage options, premium payment, and benefit payout options.
 The best part is that all of this is just a few clicks away!

 We will call you shortly.